Breaking News | Uneasy calm as hoodlums destroy houses in Anambra community

 Emma Elekwa, Onitsha

-No fewer than four houses have been reportedly destroyed in Nawfia community in Njikoka Local Government Area of Anambra State following crisis allegedly instigated by certain influential members of the community.
+NO fewer than four houses have been reportedly destroyed in the Nawfia community in Njikoka Local Government Area of Anambra State following crisis allegedly instigated by certain influential members of the community.

-People of the community have called on the state governor, Willie Obiano and commissioner of Police, Mr John Abang to investigate the crisis to ensure appropriate punishment were metted on the pepetrators.
+People of the community have called on the state governor, Willie Obiano, and the Commissioner of Police, Mr. John Abang, to investigate the crisis to ensure appropriate punishments were meted on the perpetrators.

 A member of the community, Chibuzor Onwujekwe, whose house was invaded, alleged that the destruction was carried out by some youths in the village who were being sponsored.